 What is learning?
 How does it happen?
 Can it be made to happen?

 It turns out that these questions have been answered in many, many ways.
 This site offers a survey of some of the responses that have emerged in the western world, aiming to enable informed debate by highlighting key similarities and differences among discourses on learning, along with their entailments for teaching and research.
-Designed more as a dictionary than an encyclopedia, the site includes summaries of more than 3000 discourses, subdiscourses, and consequential constructs, providing information on their foci, themes, imagery, and supporting evidence.
+Designed more as a dictionary than an encyclopedia, the site includes summaries of more than 5000 discourses, subdiscourses, and consequential constructs, providing information on their foci, themes, imagery, and supporting evidence.
 Brief genealogical details are also included, especially for those discourses with diverse interpretations and/or multiple subdiscourses.